hynek/svcs/docs/autowiring.md

 If a parameter cannot be resolved because the service has not been registered, the default value is injected instead.

+A parameter annotated as {class}`svcs.Container` receives the current container itself, so a factory can look up further services dynamically.
+Autowiring only looks at type annotations, therefore injecting the container by naming an argument `svcs_container` does **not** work.

 Factories that return context managers are entered and cleaned up as usual.
 Bare generator factories, however, are rejected with a `TypeError`, because their cleanup would be lost.
 Decorate them with {func}`~contextlib.contextmanager` or {func}`~contextlib.asynccontextmanager` instead.